xaled/okhash/README.md

 **O(K)hash** (pronounced OK hash or oꭓash) is a hash function with O(1) complexity based on SHA-256.
 It is designed to efficiently calculate hashes for large files by reading only a fixed subset of data from random positions within the file.
 The 'K' parameter denotes the strength of the hashing, with lower values reading less data.
 For example, a hash with K=1 reads only 1KB of data, while a hash with K=2 reads 1MB of data.
 The hash results are downgradable, meaning a hash of strength K=3 can validate a file hash calculated with K=1.

 ## Rational
-Calculating the hash of a large file traditionally involves reading the entire file, which can be time-consuming, especially with slow I/O operations.
+Calculating the hash of a large file normally involves reading the entire file, which can be time-consuming, especially with slow I/O operations.
 O(K)hash addresses this issue by reading a fixed number of bytes from random positions inside the file, providing a constant time complexity of O(1).
 This approach generates a reliable fingerprint for identifying duplicate files and validating files efficiently.

 ## Quickstart
 ### Installation